 Tension pneumothoraces occur when intrapleural air accumulates progressively in such a way as to exert positive pressure on mediastinal and intrathoracic structures.
-It is a life-threatening occurrence requiring rapid recognition and treatment is required if a cardiorespiratory arrest is to be avoided.
+It is a life-threatening occurrence requiring both rapid recognition and prompt treatment to avoid a cardiorespiratory arrest.

 For a general discussion, refer to the pneumothorax article.

 A tension pneumothorax occurs due to the progressive accumulation of intrapleural gas in thoracic cavity caused by a valve effect during inspiration/expiration.
 In this situation, the ipsilateral lung will, if normal, collapse completely (although a less than normally compliant lung may remain partially inflated).
-In either case, as the collection grows further it exerts a positive mass effect on the mediastinum (compressing veins, and the heart) and the opposite lung.
+In either case, as the collection grows further, it exerts a positive mass effect on the mediastinum (compression of vessels and heart) and the opposite lung.

 - contralateral shift of the mediastinum